 Location, Location, Location

 Where will your negotiations be held?
 Your offices?
 The offices of your counterpart?
 Offsite?
 At a location in a neutral country?
 Most would say that they hold advantage if negotiations are held in their own offices.
-This is true for controlling the environment – schedule, food, breaks, temperature, level of overall comfort, etc. But there are advantages to visiting the other side’s location – seeing how they work and learning more about their operations.
+This is true for controlling the environment: schedule, food, breaks, temperature, level of overall comfort, etc. But there are advantages to visiting the other side’s location, seeing how they work and learning more about their operations.
 In some cases, it may be optimal to hold series of negotiation talks that rotate between the two company locations.
 That way both sides can learn about their counterpart.
 Whatever you decide, please understand that this is an important decision that can affect the outcome of the negotiations.

-Whatever your time frame is for completely negotiations, it is probably too short by at least half.
+Whatever your time frame is for completing negotiations, it is probably too short by at least half.
 International negotiations take time.
-I once received an excellent piece of advice for a seasoned negotiator who had negotiated many agreements between Western and Asian companies (and governments).
+I once received an excellent piece of advice from a seasoned negotiator who had negotiated many agreements between Western and Asian companies (and governments).
 She said to never communicate a specific time/date of your return flight.
 Always leave this open because there may need to be a period of time when both sides are getting to know each other before negotiations even being.
 Often if a Western team is in Asia for negotiations there may be several days of local site seeing before negotiations even begin.
 If there is a specific return date, the other side will take advantage of this to stall up until right before the flight and then ask for large concessions in order to close the deal.
 Plan on spending a few weeks in-country during negotiations.
 Likewise, play tour guide to your visiting negotiation team if you are hosting at your offices.